 For adults, there was also a significant negative association between dental therapy treatment days and emergency dental consultations.
 This finding was consistent with our original hypothesis that an increased supply of care provided by dental therapists would be associated with lower emergency dental consultation rates.
 Our qualitative data found that adults were generally satisfied with the quality of care provided by dental therapists.
 However, community members also expressed frustration that dental therapists could not provide all types of dental care, which would frequently necessitate visits to a dentist in Bethel.
 Unless treatment was considered an emergency by a dentist, adults would often need to pay for their own travel expenses to Bethel because of limited Medicaid travel coverage.
-Collectively, these findings suggest that even though communities served Table 2.
-Integrated results regarding supply of care by dental therapists and emergency dental consultations
+Collectively, these findings suggest that even though communities served

-Children Quantitative Findings Qualitative Findings Integration A significant negative relationship between dental therapy treatment days and emergency dental consultations Child-Focused Health Priorities We've made it a goal at YKHC [to] improve theoral health of our children.
-Dentist School-Based Dental Programs I would visit the schoolat every weekly trip, I would visit the Head Start [schools] and I would provide toothbrusheswe would also do povidone iodine treatments, and then oral health education.
-Dental therapist Oral Health Education and Preventive Behaviors [dental therapists are] good becausethey educate young parents to do preventative [sic] stuff for their kids.
-52-year-old female from a high-exposure community Dental Care Availability [My seven-year-old granddaughter] went to the dental therapist every six months and every three months for fluoride treatments.
-51-year-old grandmother from a high-exposure community Healthier Teeth [I've seen] kids who've been cavity freesince they were babies I started a No Cavity Club.
-We started off from zero [children on the list][Later] we had fifteen middle school-aged children on our no cavity list.
-Dental therapist Satisfaction with Dental Care I am extremely satisfied with the way [the dental therapist has] taken care of my children and grandchildren.
-51-year-old female from a high-exposure community A focus on child oral health, preventive programs, improved preventive behaviors and availability of care, healthier teeth, and satisfaction with care have contributed to a dental care delivery system in which demand for emergency denta consultations has decreased for children in communities served more intensively by dental therapists.
-Dental need for children are largely being met in communities served by dental therapists, though overall rates for emergency dental consultations are high.
-Quantitative Findings Adults Qualitative Findings Integration A significant negative relationship between dental therapy Satisfaction with Dental Care I like having [dental therapists] here.
-We don't have to leave the village when we have problems.
-The demand for emergency dental consultations has decreased for adults in
+Table 2.
+Integrated results regarding supply of care by dental therapists and emergency dental consultations Children Quantitative Findings Qualitative Findings Integration A significant negative Child-Focused Health Priorities A focus on child oral relationship between We've made it a goal at YKHC [to] improve the...oral health of health, preventive programs, dental therapy our children. improved preventive treatment days and -- Dentist behaviors and availability emergency dental School-Based Dental Programs of care, healthier teeth, and I would visit the school...at every weekly trip, I would visit the consultations satisfaction with care have Head Start [schools] and I would provide toothbrushes...we would contributed to a dental care also do povidone iodine treatments, and then oral health education. delivery system in which -- Dental therapist demand for emergency dental Oral Health Education and Preventive Behaviors consultations has decreased [dental therapists are] good because...they educate young parents to for children in communities do preventative [sic] stuff for their kids. served more intensively by --52-year-old female from a high-exposure community dental therapists.
+Dental needs Dental Care Availability for children are largely being [My seven-year-old granddaughter] went to the dental therapist met in communities served every six months and every three months for fluoride treatments. by dental therapists, though --51-year-old grandmother from a high-exposure community overall rates for emergency Healthier Teeth dental consultations are high.
+[I've seen] kids who've been cavity free...since they were babies...
+I started a No Cavity Club.
+We started off from zero [children on the list]...[Later] we had fifteen middle school-aged children on our no cavity list. -- Dental therapist Satisfaction with Dental Care I am extremely satisfied with the way [the dental therapist has] taken care of my children and grandchildren. --51-year-old female from a high-exposure community